nomppy/nomppy.github.io/content/posts/msu.md

 I see clearly now that humor is my coping mechanism, except I wouldn't even call it coping — it's just my default, and people resort to their defaults in times like those.
 In almost no situation is it better to be stressed and panicked than calm and relaxed, and I know of no better way to stay relaxed.

-_Should I let this guy destroy my mental state?
-Nah.
-No way.
-There's no way this short-ass mf is going to have that much power of me.
-And no amount of worry from me is going to help my friends, only make it worse.
-This asshole wants to terrorize us with guns, well, I'm not gonna let him win._

 At one point I decided that I wasn't going to make any progress on the prelab, so I closed my laptop and decided I'd try to go to sleep.
 I told a few people that were constantly checking up on me that I was going to sleep, and turned off the radio.